Solar heating panels.

-This rather depends on the technology installed and the density of the cloud.
+This answer depends on the technology installed and the density of the cloud.
 Flat-plate panels do not contribute as much as evacuated tubes in these conditions.
-In moderate cloud density, the sun's energy can still be used.
+In average cloud density, the sun's energy can still be used.
 With, heavy dark, dense cloud cover, probably not.
-Use your solar powered calculator out on a cloudy day and it will still work.
+Use your solar-powered calculator out on a cloudy day, and it will always work.

 How much CO2 will my I save?

 Around half a tonne each year, but is dependent on how much hot water one use's and how your system currently heats your water at present.

 Do we get enough sunshine to make a difference?